 More to come, too, in Dallas.
-The Cowboys have free-agent guard Nate Livings in for a visit Thursday, and it seems as though they're not letting many guys leave Valley Ranch without new deals.
+They have free-agent guard Nate Livings in for a visit today, and it seems as though they're not letting many guys leave Valley Ranch without new deals.